I AM THE RESURRECTION AND THE LIFE

 We always are to be speaking to Christ, thinking about Christ, looking to Christ for wisdom, asking Him to enable us to solve the problems that come before us.
 In this manner we practice His Presence and become more aware of Him.

-As I mentioned in a previous essay, if during our day we let an hour pass without looking up to Jesus, at that point we do not understand who we are or what we are supposed to be doing.
+As I mentioned in a previous article, if during our day we let an hour pass without looking up to Jesus, at that point we do not understand who we are or what we are supposed to be doing.
 All of our thoughts, words, and actions were prepared in God, along with our righteous works, at the beginning of the world.
 We cannot know what they are unless we are living by looking to Jesus.

 Jesus said whoever lives and believes in Him shall never die.
 The problem in our day is that belief is overemphasized while the living in Him is not mentioned as often.

 The belief that we speak of today (“accept Christ”), on numerous occasions is not an actual accepting of Christ, or a belief in Christ.
 It is a response to a religious formula.
 Our belief is shallow if it exists at all.
 We subscribe to the Statement of Faith of our denomination and become “one of us.”

 But the thought of a genuine, Bible faith that is a grasp on the living Jesus so as to live in Him and by Him may be new to many of today’s “Christians.”
 Jesus is not real to us throughout our day.
 We are not aware of His Presence.
 We do not speak to Him.
 We do not thank Him when things go well.
 We are a religious creature, the same as a Hindu or Muslim.